coq-community/manifesto/README.md

     license should be preferred over the (historically more prevalent) [LGPL-2.1 license](https://choosealicense.com/licenses/lgpl-2.1/)
     because it is technically simpler to understand and abide by.

+  If neither of these two licenses can be used, we encourage using another license that is both approved as an open source license by OSI and considered a free software license by FSF.

 ### Process / organizational aspects ###